ethereum/ethereum-org-website/src/content/roadmap/index.md

     variant: outline
 ---

-Ethereum is a powerful platform for global coordination, but it is not finished!
+Ethereum is already a powerful platform for global coordination, but it is still being improved.
 An ambitious set of improvements will upgrade Ethereum from its current form into a fully scaled, maximally resilient platform.
 These upgrades are laid out in the Ethereum roadmap.

 **To learn about previous upgrades to Ethereum, such as EIP-1559 or The Merge, please visit our [History](/history/) page**